Étude in C sharp minor Op.2 No.1

 Play Audio Sample

 It might be regarded as sacrilegious to adapt what pianists regard as an iconic work, but its C sharp minor gloom is well suited to flat-key instruments.
 Scriabin's boyhood idol was Chopin, and his early music sounds much like that of his classmate Rachmaninov, although he was later to follow his own path.
-It is ironical that Rachmaninov with his famously large hands regarded himself as a composer and resented having to perform to make ends meet; while Scriabin, a much smaller man, loved to perform but is now remembered for his revolutionary compositions.
-After his untimely death Rachmaninov embarked on a tour to promote his old friend's music, a project which only a man of his talent would have attempted.
+It is ironical that Rachmaninov with his famously large hands regarded himself as a composer and resented having to perform to make ends meet; while Scriabin, a much smaller man, loved to perform but is now remembered for his extraordinary compositions.
+After his untimely death Rachmaninov embarked on a tour to promote his old friend's music, a project which only a pianist of his stature would have attempted.

 Includes duplicate parts for E flat horn, treble clef trombones and E flat or B flat bass.